PK Guidelines & Support

 Remember that the body has to go at its own pace for healing to be thorough and stable.
 With so many changes going on after PK, you will not be fully aware of every improvement taking place.
 So for maximum results, it’s very important to give the body time to finish all these adjustments with the support of the herbs.

-Make sure you get the knowledge and support you need to follow through properly after PK, or during any important health situation, so that you do not walk away from results that are quietly coming your way.
+Make sure you get the knowledge and support you need to follow through properly after PK, or during any important health situation, so that you do not walk away from results that are already coming your way.